England's centre-forward options - ranked

 At one moment in time, it looked as if Abraham was going to offer Kane serious competition for his starting spot.
 The striker scored three goals in 11 caps for England and impressed at Chelsea before a move to Roma where he initially fired under Jose Mourinho.

 However, Abraham hasn't featured in an England squad since 2022 having suffered a torn ACL at the end of the 2022/23 campaign.
-Perhaps a move to Champions League Milan for 2024/25 can help him attract more attention from incoming England boss Thomas Tuchel.
-He's certainly earning more minutes than he's done in a while.
+His loan move to Milan for 2024/25 hasn't yet helped him garner more attention from incoming boss Tuchel, whom he worked with in west London.

 6. Danny Welbeck

-It's been six years since Welbeck last featured for the Three Lions, but the veteran forward is enjoying a renaissance on the South Coast and should his impressive form persist at Brighton & Hove Albion, Welbeck may suddenly find himself back in England contention.
+It's been seven years since Welbeck last featured for the Three Lions, but the veteran forward is enjoying a renaissance on the south coast and should his impressive form persist at Brighton & Hove Albion, Welbeck may suddenly find himself back in England contention.

 The seasoned striker knows his game, and he's evolved impressively from his more youthful iteration.
-Welbeck remains a persistent channel runner, but he's also proving to be incredibly effective as the focal point of Brighton's attacks and is capable of scoring an array of different goals.
+Welbeck remains a persistent channel runner, but he's also proving to be incredibly effective as the focal point of Brighton's attacks.

 4. Ivan Toney